f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     }

 You'll need to use the new password/token on subsequent API calls.
-Post the following API call to the F5OS out-of-band IP address to import the archived confd backup file from a remote HTTPS server to the configs directory on the appliance.
+Post the following API call to the F5OS out-of-band IP address to import the archived ConfD backup file from a remote HTTPS server to the configs directory on the appliance.

 .. code-block:: bash